Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 "moral adjective + abstract noun" resonating well: `Enduring Bias` and `Exuberant Witness` _immediately_ strike the tone of a computed intelligence residing within a bounded space.

-Thus, I set out on a course for producing an engine that could _generate_ a similar name on the fly - _moral adjective_ + _abstract noun._  Have you tried to Google how to do that?
+Thus, I set out on a course for producing an engine that could _generate_ a similar name on the fly: _moral adjective_ + _abstract noun._  Have you tried to Google how to do that?
 How do you even _ask_ a computer how to semantically traverse through relational terms!?
 Moreover - Halo's naming convention is occasionally, well, _dark:_  `001 Shamed Instrument` `2401 Penitent Tangent` `000 Tragic Solitude` to name a few!
 How do I filter my adjectives and nouns to more positive